 At undergraduate level, Brazilian students studying for an Oxford degree are eligible to apply for the Reach Oxford Scholarships, which cover university and college fees, living expenses and annual return flights.

-Oxford currently has twelve permanent members of research and academic staff from Brazil, all of whom specialise in medical and physical sciences.
+Oxford currently has nineteen permanent members of research and academic staff from Brazil, all of whom specialise in medical and physical sciences.
 In addition to these permanent members, Oxford frequently welcomes a considerable number of visiting academics and scholars across its divisions.

 Professor Anna Christina Nobre